Dyalog/ride/docs/protocol.md

 In order to remain responsive, RIDE should throttle its autocompletion requests (no more than N per second) and it shouldn't block while it's waiting for the response.

-:exclamation: The interpreter requires that "token" is the id of the window, so perhaps it should be renamed "win".
+:red_circle: The interpreter requires that "token" is the id of the window, so perhaps it should be renamed "win".

-:exclamation: If RIDE sends a different token, the interpreter doesn't respond.
+:red_circle: If RIDE sends a different token, the interpreter doesn't respond.

-:exclamation: I think the C in AutoComplete shouldn't be capitalised as "autocomplete" is one word
+:red_circle: I think the C in AutoComplete shouldn't be capitalised as "autocomplete" is one word

 <a name=ReplyGetAutoComplete></a>
 ```json